hugoduncan/dado/dev/design/scope/dado-overview.md

 Dado uses the 4 level module of system development.

-System development is in no way a linear progression through the 3 levels.
+яSystem development is in no way a linear progression through the 3 levels.
 It is intended to be an iterative process that spans across them all.